Uchemena/Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list/README.md

 #### Prerequisites
 - Have a Power Automate license or access to use Power Automate.
 - SharePoint Document Library (this will be used to save the attachment gotten from SharePoint List A and saved as a Link in SharePoint List B).
+- Have a Multiple line of text column in SharePoint list B and text format is rich text.
+This column will be used for the link of the attachment saved in SharePoint list B.
 <br>

 # Step by Step Process